Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: Simulation Results

-We then subtract the component of the \GRF produced by the hip torque ($\prescript{}{F}{\mathbf{F}}_{t}$) in \cref{fig:GRF_Asym}c-\labelcref{fig:GRF_Asym}d.
-The hip torque contributes mainly to the \GRFx and shifts the zero crossing of the \GRFx profile to the left (\labelcref{fig:GRF_Asym}d,{\, \arrowPink}).
-The \GRFx corresponds to the forward acc/deceleration of the main body, as the integration of the \GRFx (the area) amounts to the fore-aft impulse.
-The \GRFx created by the leg force (\labelcref{fig:GRF_Asym}d, solid lines) yields unequal positive and negative horizontal impulses, which effectively decelerates the main body.
-The hip torque (\labelcref{fig:GRF_Asym}d, dashed lines) produces forces to ensure that there is sufficient forward acceleration to generate the motion.
-In other words, it creates equal positive and negative fore-aft impulses by shifting the zero crossing of \GRFx to the left.
+Next, we subtract the component of the \GRF produced by the hip torque ($\prescript{}{F}{\mathbf{F}}_{t}$) in \multiref{fig:GRF_Asym}{c}{d} (solid lines).
+The hip torque contributes mainly to the horizontal \GRF and shifts the zero crossing of the horizontal \GRF profile to the left (\mcref{fig:GRF_Asym}d, dotted lines,{\, \arrowPink}).
+The integral of the horizontal \GRF curve (the area) is the the fore-aft impulse, which corresponds to the forward acc/deceleration of the main body.
+The horizontal \GRF created by the leg force causes larger negative horizontal impulse than the positive one, which would effectively decelerate the main body.
+An example is presented in \mcref{fig:GRF_Asym}d, where the positive and negative impulses generated by the horizontal \GRF (solid lines) amount to \SIrange[range-phrase=/,range-units=single]{3}{\minus 48}{\newton\second} for \VPa~(blue) and \SIrange[range-phrase=/,range-units=single]{4}{\minus 52}{\newton\second} for \VPb~(red) respectively.
+The hip torque (dashed line) produces forces to ensure sufficient forward acceleration to generate the motion.
+In other words, it creates equal positive and negative fore-aft impulses by shifting the zero crossing of horizontal \GRF to the left.